neurobioinfo/Ensemblux/docs/midbrain_download.md

 3. Download reference genotype data
 4. Download a reference genome file

-Before we begin, we will create a designated folder for the Ensemblux tutorial:
+Before we begin, we will create a designated folder for the ensemblex tutorial:

 ```
-mkdir Ensemblux_tutorial
+mkdir ensemblex_tutorial
-cd Ensemblux_tutorial
+cd ensemblex_tutorial
 ```

  - - - -